SATS Trading Up 7.5% Over Last 7 Days (1000SATS)

-SATS (1000SATS) traded 9.8% higher against the U.S. dollar during the 1 day period ending at 22:00 PM ET on October 14th.
-One SATS token can currently be purchased for approximately $0.0003 or 0.00000000 BTC on popular cryptocurrency exchanges.
-In the last week, SATS has traded 7.5% higher against the U.S. dollar.
-SATS has a total market cap of $639.50 million and approximately $108.29 million worth of SATS was traded on exchanges in the last 24 hours.
+SATS (1000SATS) traded 0% lower against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on October 16th.
+One SATS token can now be bought for about $0.0003 or 0.00000000 BTC on popular exchanges.
+SATS has a total market cap of $593.39 million and approximately $66.64 million worth of SATS was traded on exchanges in the last day.
+Over the last week, SATS has traded up 7.5% against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.